-Based on the depths of mineralization, average grade, thickness, GT, and selected cutoffs below, it is the QP's opinion that the mineral resources at the Project have a reasonable prospect of economic extraction by ISR methods using a variable long-term price ranging from \$63.04 to \$66.04 as discussed in Chapter 19.
-The sale price for the produced uranium is assumed to vary based on an annual average of the projections prepared by VIII Capital Corp., November 4, 2021; Cantor Fitzgerald Canada Corporation, October 18, 2021; H.C.
-Wainwright & Co., September 29, 2021; and UxC, LLC, December 6, 2021 (See Chapter 16).
+Based on the depths of mineralization, average grade, thickness, GT, and selected cutoffs below, it is the QP's opinion that the mineral resources at the Project have a reasonable prospect of economic extraction by ISR methods using a variable long-term price ranging from \$61.68 to \$66.04 as discussed in Chapter 19.
+The sale price for the produced uranium is assumed to vary based on an average of the projections of VIII Capital Corp.
+(2021); Cantor Fitzgerald Canada Corporation (2021); H.C.
+Wainwright & Co.
+(2021); and UxC, LLC (2021).